How to submit a query about invoices for fire hazard removal on private land.

-The City of Greater Bendigo has sent out invoices for fire hazard removal on private land.
+The City does send out invoices for fire hazard removal on private land.
 The invoice is not a fine.
 It is an account for fire hazard removal works undertaken by the City on behalf of the landowner and it incorporates an administration fee.

-If you have received an invoice for fire hazard removal works and have any queries, the below link will take you to a form to complete:
+If you have received an invoice for fire hazard removal works you can submit your queries online.

 Explanation of your invoice

 You have received an invoice because you failed to comply with the work specified in a Fire Prevention Notice that was sent to you by the City.
 The notice provided a timeframe for fire hazard removal to be undertaken, such as grass slashing or removal of flammable material.

 As these works were not undertaken in the specified time frame the work was carried out by the City on your behalf.
 The Fire Prevention Notice was issued by the City under the Country Fire Authority Act 1958 or Fire Rescue Victoria Act 1958 to ensure that the necessary steps to protect your life and property and the wider community were undertaken.

 Regardless of receiving a fire prevention notice, property owners are legally obliged to keep their property clear of fire hazards.

 Clear explanatory notes were attached to the Fire Prevention Notice that was sent to you.
 The notes explained that if the work was not completed by the date on the notice, the Municipal Fire Prevention Officer, or an agent acting on behalf of City, may enter your land and take the necessary steps to complete the works (as allowed per section 118 of the Local Government Act 2020).

 The notes also provided details regarding options to appeal the notice or request an extension of time.
 If this did not occur the City has organised for a contractor to undertake the works.